 Many people associate cycling in Sydney with dodging cars, battling road rage and navigating their way through complicated tangles of main roads and side streets.
 But there are oodles of dedicated (and more serene) bike paths to explore, passing through expansive parks, around tranquil lagoons and alongside stunning beaches.
-Whether you're still on your training wheels or prepping for the Tour de France, here are ten of Sydney's best bike rides.
+It doesn't matter if you're still on your training wheels or prepping for the Tour de France, you can still enjoy at least a few of Sydney's best bike rides.

 Add a dose of history to your workout with a cruise along the Parramatta Heritage Trail.
 It's an easy-to-ride loop, starting right near Parramatta Station and taking you past some of Australia's oldest buildings, including Elizabeth Farm (built in 1793) and Old Government House (built in 1799).
 You'll also venture into beautiful Parramatta Park and along the tranquil Parramatta River.

 FOR TRANQUILITY: COOKS RIVER

 The epic Cooks River cycling route is one of Sydney's oldest and most popular shared paths.
 Its 23 kilometres start at Settlers Park in Ryde, meander through Gough Whitlam Park and finish at peaceful Botany Bay, following the gorgeous Cooks River most of the way.
 Various town centres, railway stations and parks are en route, so you can make a day of it, stopping for coffee, lunch and snacks as you go.